mieubrisse/personal-writing/the-sleep-guide/post.md

 Your body produces melatonin in the darkness, and light exposure blocks melatonin production.

-Therefore, artificial lights at night are doubly bad: you're incorrectly telling your circadian clock "You should be adjusting to think now is daytime," and you're preventing your ability to go to sleep.
+Therefore, artificial lights at night are doubly bad: you're incorrectly telling your circadian clock "You should be adjusting to think now is daytime," and you're suppressing melatonin production thereby preventing your ability to go to sleep.

-You might have experienced this in your own life, after a late-night videogaming, TV, or phone session.
+You might have experienced this in your own life after a late-night videogaming, TV, or phone-scrolling session.
 Even though you're very tired (adenosine, sleep pressure), you can't fall asleep because your melatonin production has been impaired.

 ### Review
 And that's what you need to know!